Juan Guaido

 Juan Guaido with his wife and daughter

-Having received the blessings from Fabiana’s godfather and their mothers, they got married.
+After receiving blessings from Fabiana's godfather and both their mothers, they married.
 In 2017, they had a daughter - Miranda Eugenia Guaido Rosales.

 Juan Guaido now

 At the beginning of January 2019, Guaido was elected federal deputy to the National Assembly and became the speaker of parliament.
-Right after his being instated, he started insisting on the fact that Maduro’s presidency is illegal and proposed to create an opposing legislature.
+Right after taking office, he began insisting that Maduro's presidency was illegal and proposed creating an opposition legislature.

 Juan Guaido became the federal deputy to the National Assembly of Venezuela